Food Truck Profit Calculator

 What is considered a good profit margin for a food truck?

-The average profit margin that most food truck business owners aim for is 15% to 25% net profit margin after paying all expenses.
+The average margin that most food truck business owners aim for is 15% to 25% net profit after paying all expenses.
 A higher profit margin is possible if sales are strong and cost management is efficient and well-planned.